 Cii.)
 In this model, the intercept is the value obtained from subtracting the original model intercept from 1.
 The point estimate and 95% confidence interval is the same for the slope coefficient, except the sign is changed (from positive to negative) for the values.
 The p value is the same.

 Ciii.)
 In this model, the intercept is the value obtained from subtracting the original model intercept and the original model slope from 1.
-The point estimate and 95% confidence interval is the same for the slope coefficient, except the sign is changed (from positive to negative) for the values.
-The p value is the same.
+The point estimate and 95% confidence interval is the same for the slope coefficient The p value is the same.

 4.)